Pro-Credit Card PCI Merchants

 - A retrieval request most often occurs when a cardholder loses their receipt, does not remember the transaction or questions the transaction for any reason.
 Retrievals can be requested by the cardholder's bank for up to 18 months from the sale date, therefore, it is crucial that you keep your receipts for this time frame.

-Periodic reviews of merchants will be coordinated by Merchant Services.
+Periodic reviews of merchants will be coordinated by Treasury Management.
 Additionally, credit card handling procedures are subject to audit by Internal Audit.
 Merchants not complying with approved safeguarding and processing procedures may lose the privilege to serve as a credit card merchant.

 Incident Response Plan